pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 #### Solution

-My solution is to stop using data blocks.
+One solution is to stop using data blocks.
 Here's the fixed example:

 ```hcl
 ######################################